farhanach27/customer-dashboard/README.md

 •	Order Distribution pie chart was created and showed using react-google-charts.

 Packages used: react, react-dom, bootstrap, react-google-charts

+Note: for now static customer data is provided.

 # Getting Started with Create React App